HA3IK/fep/README.md

 ### Built with

-- Flex/Grid and a bit of trigonometry.
+- Flexbox and a bit of trigonometry.
 - HTML: Semantic and compliant with the WHATWG "Living Standard", WAI-ARIA…
 - CSS: Responsive, rem perfect 😎👍, fallback font-faces…
 - Performance: hints, minification, versioned URLs…
-  …
+- Works fine in IE10+ and relative versions of other browsers (I'm really sorry, the progress 😇!) … …

 ### Author